cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/snapshots.md

 * `--exclude-credentials` - Exclude credentials from the snapshot
 * `--exclude-logs` - Exclude logs from the snapshot
 * `--exclude-events` - Exclude events from the snapshot
+* `--queue` - If set, snapshot-creation-workflows that can`t currently
+            run will be queued and run automatically when possible

 &nbsp;